Dr Adnane Ez-zizi

 Adnane Ez-Zizi staff profile photo

 Before joining the University of Suffolk, Adnane worked at the University of Birmingham as a Research Associate in Machine learning within another large interdisciplinary project that combines linguistics, psychology, computer science and statistics to better understand language learning and to improve language teaching.
-He also took a Senior Teaching Associate role at the University of Bristol for one year, where he taught statistics to undergraduate students.
+He also served as a Senior Teaching Associate at the University of Bristol for one year, where he taught statistics to undergraduate students.

 Adnane’s research work is interdisciplinary in nature, where he has resorted to experimental, statistical, machine learning and natural language processing methods to analyse various types of data.
-His research covers the following topics:
+His research interests include:

 • Cognitively inspired AI